kristenmarie/doctor-lookup/README.md

 ## Future functionality

-* User can enter their location as well (Seattle no longer hard coded has location)
 * Add an additional API call to retrieve the list of specialities from the database before you query for a doctor, then return that list in a dropdown menu.
 * Create a list of "recently viewed" doctors and display it.
 * Create a list of "related doctors" and display it.
 You can define related however you wish.